K. Street Pali Hill: Plot

 One day, Bikram and Gayatri start acting suspicious and leave.
 Smriti starts following their car.
 Gayatri and Bikram have planned this to lure Smriti and get her killed.
 They bribe a hit man to crash into Smriti's car with a truck.
 The car falls off the cliff and explodes.
 However, Smriti is saved by Dr. Vansh and he gives her a new face via plastic surgery as her face was burned badly in the accident.
 As the days pass, she hooks up with him and bonds with his sister, Netra, a fashion designer.
 Smriti then remembers how Gayatri and Bikram had tried to kill her and decides to take revenge.
 She changes her name to Simran and enters K Mansion, which is in chaos.
 She is stunned to come face to face with a woman having her original face and living in the mansion as Raunak's wife Smriti.
 Aditya drinks excessively and usually fights with Ishita as he still hasn't forgiven her for her infidelity.
 Arindam and Deboshree are unhappy with each other.
 Misha was declared dead but later it was revealed that Bikram and Gayatri turned her mental by giving her pills and was admitted to mental asylum.
 Through the help of Netra, Simran approached Misha and discharged her from the asylum and Vansh helped Misha in recovery.
 Simran investigates and finds out that the fake Smriti is actually a woman named Anju.
 Gayatri has found her somewhere and trained her to act as Smriti to get all the K Mansion property for herself.
-Soon Anju and Simran form alias and sort out all the disputes of Arindum, Aditya, Ishita and Deboshree.
+Soon Anju and Simran form an alliance and sort out all the disputes of Arindum, Aditya, Ishita and Deboshree.
 Simran and Anju creates a rift between Bikram and Gayatri, later Bikram kidnapped Gayatri and dishonestly blames Gayatri's murder on Simran.
 Advocate Arya helped Simran escape this situation by revealing that she is actually Smriti and Gayatri went against Bikram which sentenced him to jail.
 Anju and Raunaq decide to get married.
 Drone, by now, has started to love his wife Dweep.
 Smriti a.k.a.
 Simran marries Dr. Vansh, but he dies soon after in a tragic mishap.
 Heartbroken, Simran/ Smriti learns that his death was no accident but was caused by someone in K-Mansion.
 She wages a long war to find her husband's killer and eventually discovers that it is none other than Raunaq, who is still obsessed with her.
 She has a hard time convincing Anju about this.
 Simran finally settles down with a good friend of hers, a lawyer named Arya Kapoor, who has supported her throughout her struggle.